-Assets are displayed either as icons or text records within collapsible folders that stack up in the Library Browser.
-The folders may correspond either to real directories in your computer's file system, or to virtual groupings based on ratings, file type, creation date, or membership in a user-defined Collection.
+Assets are displayed either as icons or text records within collapsible and expandable sections.
+Folders may correspond either to real directories in your computer's file system, or to virtual groupings based on ratings, file type, creation date, or membership in a user-defined Collection.